codatio/codat-docs/docs/using-the-api/best-practices/implementing-a-mapping-page.md

 :::tip Missing accounts

 If a new account is required for correct mapping, you can offer your customer to create one.
-You will need a user interface that supports additional steps, such as populating fields required for account creation by the specific accounting platform.
+You will need a user interface that supports additional steps, such as populating fields required for account creation by the specific accounting software.

 Read our guidance on [creating, updating, and deleting data](/using-the-api/push) with Codat.
 :::